 Please arrange an appointment for a visit if you are interested.

-Depending on the distance and the required time, visits at home are charged differently from appointments at the practice.
+Depending on the distance and the required time, visits are charged differently from appointments at the practice.

 Please bring your cat and small pets in a closed transport box to the practice.
 This prevents them from escaping and makes sure they are safe from other animals in the waiting room.
 If you do not own a pet carrier or if your cat absolutely refuses to enter your box, you are welcome to borrow one of our carriers.

 Non-prescription medication and pet food can be bought at reception during surgery hours.
-As we do not have every product in stock, we recommend that you give us a quick call to make sure we store your product or order it in before you come to collect it.
+As we do not have every product in stock, please call us first to ensure that we store your product or order it in before you come to collect it.

 Prescription drugs can only be given after a consultation and for a limited period of time.
 Should your pet need long term medication you are welcome to come and get repeat prescriptions for a certain time - up to six months - before we need to see your pet again.
 By law we have to see your pet at certain intervals to ensure that the medication and the dose are still the correct one.